Associate Professor Neil Thomas

 - Brain and Psychological Sciences Centre

 - ORCID profile

-Neil has research collaborations with a number of health services in Victoria including Alfred Health, Austin Health, Melbourne Health, St Vincent's Health, Headspace, Mind Australia, Neami National, Uniting Care, and Wellways Australia (Mental Illness Fellowship).
-He has funding from the National Health and Medical Research Council, Australian Government Department of Health, Australian Government Department of Veterans' Affairs, Victorian State Government Department of Health and Human Services, and VicHealth.
+Dr Thomas has established research collaborations with a number of health services in Victoria including Alfred Health, Austin Health, Melbourne Health, St Vincent's Health, headspace, Mind Australia, Neami National, Uniting Care, and Wellways Australia (Mental Illness Fellowship).
+He has received funding from the National Health and Medical Research Council, Australian Government Department of Health, Australian Government Department of Veterans' Affairs, Victorian State Government Department of Health and Human Services, and VicHealth.

 Clinical Psychology; Mental Health

 Accredited to supervise Masters & Doctoral students as Principal Coordinating Supervisor.

 PhD topics and outlines